Amourspirit/python_ooo_dev_tools/docs/help/writer/format/direct/para/indent_spacing.rst

 Overview
 --------

-Writer has a Indents & spacing dialog.
+Writer has a Indents & spacing dialog tab.

 The :py:class:`ooodev.format.writer.direct.para.indent_space.Indent`, :py:class:`ooodev.format.writer.direct.para.indent_space.Spacing`,
 and :py:class:`ooodev.format.writer.direct.para.indent_space.LineSpacing` classes are used to set the indent, spacing, and line spacing of a paragraph.